marein/symfony-standard-headers-csrf-bundle/README.md

 * the request path doesn't match one of the `protected_paths` from the configuration.
 * the origin header matches the `Host` header or one of the `allowed_origins` from the configuration.
-* `fallback_to_referer` is enabled and the `Referer` header matches the `Host` header or one of the `allowed_origins` from configuration.
+* `fallback_to_referer` is enabled and the `Referer` header matches the `Host` header or one of the `allowed_origins` from the configuration.
 * `allow_null_origin` is enabled and the `Origin` header is equal to `"null"`.

-If there're trusted proxies configured in your symfony application, the header `X-Forwarded-Host` will be replaced by the `Host` header.
+If there're trusted proxies configured in your symfony application, `X-Forwarded-Host` is used instead of `Host`.

 ## Installation and requirements